DYefremov/H2dbAdmin/README.md

 5. Basic recovery tool.
 6. Simple SQL console.
 7. Basic functionality for working with views and triggers.
+8. Basic functionality for working with users.
+9. Basic functionality for database recovery.

 For correct operation requires the latest version of Java 8.